 The Receptor-Targeting Properties of Kratom

 Opioid agonists create serious side effects for the user.
 However there are compounds called atypical opioids which create the same symptoms without the serious side effects.
-Kratom is an atypical opioid.
-Studies have shown over the years that Kratom is used for relief all across the United States.
+Kratom is an atypical opioid and used for enhancing well being all across the United States.

 Mitragynine is the molecule which gives Kratom the effects on the brain.
 While it does target the same receptors in the brain as other opiates, it does so in a different manner compared to classical drugs.
 The process makes it less invasive than typical opiates.
 It does so through two different signaling patterns.
 The first of which is it acts as a biased signal which activates the G-protein pathway and avoids turning on the arresting pathway.
 Kratom is only able to turn on the G-protein pathway, not the more dangerous arresting pathway signals like other classical drugs which leads to side effects.
 In a sense, Kratom does partially activate the same receptors as other opiates but studies have shown as a partial agonist it does not carry the full effect of a full agonist opioid.

 Dr. Jack Henningfield and several other researchers like Dr. Edward Boyer concluded in their research that Kratom was no more addictive than a cup of coffee.
 However, Kratom, like coffee does have the attributes to become addictive, just like anything else.
 For most people, not having their morning cup of coffee makes them sluggish at times.
 In their research, Dr. Henningfield and Dr. Boyer suggest Kratom does not have the serious side effects like opiates or other opioids, but more so along the lines as lacking a cup of coffee when you needed it.